kf5i/k3ai/README.md

 ---
 description: >-
-  K3Ai is a lightweight infrastructure-in-a-box ready to run on top of edge and IoT devices  filled in with a set of Artificial Intelligence platforms and solutions
+  K3Ai is a lightweight infrastructure-in-a-box ready to run on top of edge and IoT devices which supports multiple Artificial Intelligence platforms and solutions.
 ---

 # K3ai \(keɪ3ai\)